schackartk/google_mapper/README.md

 ## Install the Necessary Libraries

 As it is rather uncouth to place install commands within a script, the main script only loads the necessary packages, so you have to install them first.
-To make this easier, you may open and run the script `requirements.R`, or run `exec_requirements.R` from the command line.
+To make this easier, you may open and run the script `requirements.R` in an IDe, or run `./requirements.R` from the command line.

 # Expected Behavior